gbmhunter/blog/content/electronics/components/inductors/_index.md

     \(\frac{di}{dt}\) is the instantaneous change in current through the inductor<br>
 </p>

+{{% aside type="example" %}}

-For example: If you connected 12V across an inductor, initially there would be no current, as current cannot change instantaneously through an inductor.
+If you connected 12V across an inductor, initially there would be no current, as current cannot change instantaneously through an inductor.
 Then, because the voltage across the inductor is a constant 12V, the current through the inductor would rise linearly.
 The bigger the inductance, the slower the current would increase, as per the equation above.
-In a perfect world this would continue forever, but in reality either your power supply will current limit or your inductor will start to heat up and smoke.
+In a perfect world this would continue forever, but in reality either your power supply will current limit, your inductors magnetic core would saturate, or your inductor will start to overheat.

+{{% /aside %}}

 ## Schematic Symbols and Designator

 There are a few common schematic symbols for an inductor. `L` is almost always used as the designator prefix on schematics, e.g. inductors will be named `L1`, `L2`, e.t.c.
 The figure below shows the symbols used for common sub-families of inductors.
 Not all circuit designers will be specific and use a special symbol to indicate iron/ferrite cored inductors (vs. air-cored inductors), and the generic symbol may be used for all types.

-{{% figure src="schematic-symbols-of-inductors.png" width="500px" caption="Schematic symbols for a range of the basic inductor sub-families." %}}
+{{% figure src="_assets/schematic-symbols-of-inductors.png" width="500px" caption="Schematic symbols for a range of the basic inductor sub-families." %}}

 ## Important Parameters